Colin Cowdrey: 1967–68 to 1971

-Basil D'Oliveira was a Cape Coloured who emigrated to England so he could play first-class cricket from which he was banned in South Africa.
+Basil D'Oliveira was a Cape Coloured who emigrated to England so he could play first-class cricket, from which he was banned in South Africa.
 When he was not included in the MCC team for South Africa after his match-winning century there was a press storm in what was known as the D'Oliveira affair.
 It appeared that he was omitted as he was unacceptable to the South African government, then at the height of apartheid.
 Cowdrey and the selectors maintained that he had not been chosen for purely cricketing reasons, but when Cartwright was declared unfit they brought in D'Oliveira, who was the first reserve.
 To President Vorster of South Africa it looked like the MCC was caving in to anti-apartheid pressure and he cancelled the tour.
-Cowdrey offered to fly to South Africa to mediate, but it would be 26 years before England next played South Africa.
+Cowdrey offered to fly to South Africa to mediate, but it was 26 years before England next played South Africa.

 With the South African tour cancelled a new one was arranged to Ceylon and Pakistan, which was in political turmoil that resulted in the fall of President Ayub Khan and imposition of martial law by his successor General Yahya Khan.
 After a few easy-going matches in Ceylon the tour match against the West Pakistan Governor's XI saw play abandoned after 25 overs, there were no other tour matches and all the Tests were affected by political demonstrations against the military regime.
 In the First Test at Lahore Cowdrey won the toss and made exactly 100, his 22nd Test century to match Wally Hammond's England record.
 England made 309, dismissed Pakistan for 209 and Cowdrey declared the second innings at 225/9 to give them 326 to win, but Pakistan made 203/5 for a draw.
 Saeed Ahmed won the toss in the Second Test at Dacca in East Pakistan, soon to be Bangladesh, where there was rioting and gunfire around the team hotel.
 Pakistan made 246, which was matched by England's 274, thanks to D'Oliveira's 114 not out.
 Pakistan took 101 overs to make 196/5 and a token declaration left England to make 33/0.
 Cowdrey won the toss again in the Third Test at Karachi, but there were riots on the first two days by fans who wanted Hanif Mohammad as captain instead of Saeed.
 England piled up 502/7, with Colin Milburn making 139 and Tom Graveney 105, but the match was abandoned after demonstrators wrecked the stadium on the morning of the third day, leaving Alan Knott stranded on 96 not out.
 Cowdrey was not there to see it as he left on the second day after his father-in-law died, leaving Graveney in charge.
 The team followed on the third day, with manager Les Ames abandoning the Test and the rest of the tour to save the team.